 Creamy Crab & Bacon Linguine

-Make this Memorial Day one they’ll never forget!
-Treat friends and family to an elevated take on classic comfort food—linguine in our creamy white-wine sauce paired with crispy bacon and an abundance of succulent crab from Alaskan King Crab Co.
+Savory, Creamy, Classic.
+Treat friends and family to an elevated take on this comfort food—linguine in our creamy white-wine sauce paired with crispy bacon and an abundance of succulent crab.

 Makes 6 servings

 Time: 25 minutes prep, 25 minutes cooking, 50 minutes total